Lindsaea linearis

 Lindsaea linearis is known as the screw fern, as the fronds may have a twisting appearance.
-A small fern of widespread distribution in many parts of Australia.
-Found in a variety of habitats, often near swamps or moist places.
-By rocks, heathland or open forest.
+It has a creeping stem with fronds that can grow up to 50 cm in length.
+It is a small fern of widespread distribution in many parts of Australia, as well as New Zealand and New Caledonia.
+Found in a variety of habitats, often near swamps or moist places and by rocks, heathland or open forest.
 It has a dark stem, unlike the similar necklace fern, which is green.

 The screw fern was first described by Swedish botanist Olof Swartz in 1801, and still bears its original name.
+Two varieties are recognised, namely var. linearis and var. cuneata.